ChromeUniverse/The-Box-World/README.md

 * Important
   * Add multiple room functionality
     * Add most popular room preview/spectation on main page
     * Steal some more code from [django-websockets](https://github.com/qrno/django-websockets)
-  * Add chat auto-scroll (when receiving new messages)
-    * Needs well-described behavior to make a dead-simple UI/UX
-    * **e.g.:** no auto-scrolling when reading previous/old messages, only scroll when at the bottom and receiving new messages
   * Improve styles
     * Make a half decent UI with some ✨fancy CSS✨ for the home page
     * Use some flexbox

 * Not so high priority
   * Add buttons for navigation